postsharp/PostSharp.Documentation/conceptual/Caching/Backends/caching-redis.md

 - `<item-key>` is the cache key (as generated by <xref:PostSharp.Patterns.Caching.Implementation.CacheKeyBuilder>), where `{`, `}` and `:` have been escaped.
 - `<item-value>` is the serialized cache value.
-- `<prefix>` is the value of the <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCachingBackendConfiguration.Prefix> property.
+- `<prefix>` is the value of the <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCachingBackendConfiguration.KeyPrefix> property.
 - `<schema-version>` is the version of the data schema internal to <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCachingBackend>.
 - `<item-version>` is a randomly generated item version.
 - `<dependency-key>` is either a dependency key or a cache item key, when the cache item is itself a dependency (recursive dependencies), where `{`, `}` and `:` have been escaped.